stutonk/lambdachat/README.md

 ## Usage:
 ./lambdachat [-p --port portnumber]

+Note: lambdachat expects the guile binary to be located at /usr/bin/guile

 ## System Requirements:
 - GNU Guile
 - 32 color support for the server terminal as well as clients